koush/docs.scrypted.app/home-assistant.md

 ### Multiple Cameras

 Multiple cameras can be configured within a single `Webpage Card` using the `ids` parameter.
-The `ids` parameter is a comma separate list of device ids to display in the camera grid.
-The grid card works best in a [Panel View](https://www.home-assistant.io/dashboards/panel/).
+The `ids` parameter is a comma separated list of device ids to display in the camera grid.
+The grid card works best in a [Panel View](https://www.home-assistant.io/dashboards/panel/), but can be adjusted for [Masonry View](https://www.home-assistant.io/dashboards/masonry/) by using fixed column values.

 The iframe url is changed: